 If you don’t need the rags, it’s possible that people in your community do!
 Plumbers, mechanics, and farmers all use rags in their work.
 Local artists may be interested in using the textiles for their pieces.
 EMTs need to practice cutting clothing off of dummies.
 It doesn’t hurt to post it in Buy Nothing groups, artist groups, FB Marketplace, or NextDoor to see if anyone is interested.

 Many cities have textile recycling programs where they may even pick up your clothing.

 4. For Days take back bag

-For Days has $6-20 take back bags (affiliate link), depending on the size.
+For Days has $20 take back bags (affiliate link) for recycling clothing.
 For Days is a circular sustainable brand that makes sure the clothes won’t get thrown away.
 All brands of clothing are welcome, in any condition.
 The money you spend on the take back bag also gets applied to your account, where you can later use it on For Days’ organic cotton streetwear.

 5. Knickey underwear recycling

-Most recycling programs won’t accept underwear, but Knickey is a sustainable brand that accepts underwear of all brands, and turns them into insulation, cleaning rags, and yarn.
+Most recycling programs won’t accept underwear, but Knickey (affiliate link) is a sustainable brand that accepts underwear of all brands, and turns them into insulation, cleaning rags, and yarn.
 They also take bras, tights, socks, and cloth face masks.
 Each recycling label is $5, but in return, you get a 15% discount on your next order of their organic cotton undies.

 If your underwear is in good condition, then you might want to give them away instead of recycling.
 For more info and orgs to donate to, I have a post about getting rid of undies, bras, and socks responsibly.